Overview

 Armando Llanes, Doris’ boyfriend at the time, was never taken into custody and was suspiciously removed from the list of suspects.
 It was later learned that the family had close ties with senior levels of the national police and the Nicaraguan Attorney General had possibly been the private attorney of the family business years before.

-Police found stolen items from Doris’ store in Dangles’ home and a forensic examination sited lesions on his penis, scratches on his arms and torso.
+Police found stolen items from Doris’ store in Dangles’ possession and a forensic examination sited lesions on his penis, fingernail scratches on his arms and torso.
 However, the prosecution offered him a deal in which they granted him immunity in exchange for a false testimony that he saw Volz at the crime scene.

 Witnesses place Chamorro near the crime scene looking nervous.
 Forensic reported sited scratches on his forearm.
 He provided a false statement linking Volz to the crime scene, but later said he was coerced.